-The history of Johnson State College dates back to 1828, when John Chesamore, a village cobbler, gave his shoe shop to the village of Johnson for a much-needed elementary and secondary school.
-Dr. Carpenter, a Chelsea, Vermont preacher, became the schoolmaster when the school was chartered in 1832 as Johnson Academy.
+The history of Johnson State College dates back to 1828 when John Chesamore, a village cobbler, gave his shoe shop to the village of Johnson for a much-needed elementary and secondary school.
+Dr. Carpenter, a Chelsea, Vermont, preacher, became the schoolmaster when the school was chartered in 1832 as Johnson Academy.

 In 1836, five communities incorporated as the Lamoille County Grammar School Association to support the school.
-In 1866, the State designated Johnson Academy as one of three new "Normal Schools," institutions established specifically for teacher training.
+In 1866, the State designated Johnson Academy as one of three new "Normal Schools," institutions specifically for teacher training.
 The Johnson Normal School offered one-, two-, and three-year teacher training programs until 1947 when the State approved a four-year teacher training program, and the school became Johnson Teachers College.

 By an act of the 1961 Legislature, the Vermont State Colleges Board of Trustees was created to oversee the state college system.
 This new board assumed control on July 1, 1962, and Johnson Teachers College became Johnson State College.
-This new name signaled a change in the College's mission from a single-purpose teacher-training college to a multi-purpose liberal arts college.
+This new name signaled a change in the College's mission from a single-purpose teachertraining college to a multi-purpose liberal arts college.
 Since that time, the College's curriculum in the liberal arts and sciences, its enrollment, and its facilities have expanded dramatically to meet this new mission.
-The most recent addition is the Library and Learning Center, a 39,000-square-foot library, classroom and faculty office facility which opened in Fall 1996.
+The Library and Learning Center, a 39,000 square foot library, classroom and faculty office facility opened in Fall 1996, and the renovation of Stearns Hall into a Student Center is now complete.

 The College has come a long way from that first class of 16 students in a converted cobbler's shop.
-Johnson State's modern, dozen-building campus spreads over 330 hilltop acres and serves more than 1,700 students from Vermont and around the country.
+Johnson State's modern, dozen-building campus spreads over 330 hilltop acres and serves nearly 1900 students from Vermont and around the country.
 The College is accredited as a multi-purpose public institution by the New England Association of Schools and Colleges and is approved as a degree-granting institution by the Vermont State Board of Education.